open-cogsci/osdoc/README.md

 ## Format

-All files are formatted with Markdown syntax, and are compiled using [Kramdown][] or (for the newer pages) [academicmarkdown][].
+All files are formatted with Markdown syntax.
+They are pre-compiled with [academicmarkdown][], and converted to `.html` using [Kramdown][].
 [Jekyll][] is used to generate the site structure.
 For documentation, see the respective homepages of these tools.

 The site content is available in the folder `content`.